Sepp Straka holds off charging Shane Lowry and Rory McIlroy at Pebble Beach

 The Austrian, who had a three-shot halfway lead in his bid to claim a second win of the PGA season, birdied four of his last five holes in a third-round 70 as he moved to 16-under-par.

-That leaves him one shot clear of McIlroy and Lowry, who matched each other for the third straight day with a pair of 65s as rain, cold and heavy winds hit the famous Californian links.
+That left him one shot clear of McIlroy and Lowry, who matched each other for the third straight day with a pair of 65s, as rain, cold and heavy winds hit the famous Californian links.

-Justin Rose shot a 68 to give the leaderboard a European feel, sitting in a group a further one stroke back alongside South Korea’s Tom Kim and Australian Cam Davis.
+Justin Rose shot a 68 to give the leaderboard a European feel, sitting in a group one stroke back alongside South Korea’s Tom Kim and Australian Cam Davis.

 Straka started strongly with a pair of birdies, but dropped a shot at the fourth and had three successive bogeys from the turn before his strong finish.